imdanielpiva/platform/README.md

 A 3,5kb standalone and dependency-free library that seemsly identifies the platform that your web app is running on.

-You can read this documentation in [Português Brasileiro](https://github.com/imdanielpiva/).
+You can read this documentation in: [Português Brasileiro](https://github.com/imdanielpiva/platform/tree/docs/pt-br.md).

 > **Disclaimer**: it was borrowed from [Quasar Framework](https://quasar-framework.org/components/platform-detection.html) and adapted to work as standalone library.